jjj11x/stc_rpncalc/README.md

 ## TODO
 - Rounding: currently, to save code space, there is no rounding being done (even for intermediate steps), and numbers are instead truncated.
-- Square roots could be more-accurately implemented using digit-by-digits methods similar to those described in the HP Journal article "Personal Calculator Algorithms I: Square Roots" by William Egbert.
+- Square roots could be more-accurately implemented using digit-by-digit methods similar to those described in the HP Journal article "Personal Calculator Algorithms I: Square Roots" by William Egbert.
 	- calculating using Newton-Raphson iterations for the reciprocal square root 1/sqrt(x), and then multiplying by the original value would probably also be more accurate, and definitely much faster
 		- the iteration for the reciprocal square root is new_estimate = 0.5 * estimate * (3 - x * estimate * estimate)
-- Reciprocal/division could also be more-accurately implemented digit-by-digit methods (the Newton-Raphson iterations are quite fast though).
+- Reciprocal/division could also be more-accurately implemented using digit-by-digit methods (the Newton-Raphson iterations currently used are quite fast though).
-- Trigonometric functions could be implemented with algorithms similar to those described in the HP Journal articles "Personal Calculator Algorithms II: Trigonometric Functions" and "Personal Calculator Algorithms III: Inverse Trigonometric Functions" by William Egbert.
+- Trigonometric functions could be implemented with algorithms similar to those described in the HP Journal articles "Personal Calculator Algorithms II: Trigonometric Functions" and "Personal Calculator Algorithms III: Inverse Trigonometric Functions", both by William Egbert.
 	- will probably assign to the shifted `1`, `2`, and `3` keys, and `0` for calculating inverse trig functions.
 - The stack rotate function is currently unimplemented
 	- will probably assign to the shifted `4` key